Stefanie Batten Bland

 Jerome Robbins Awardee -

 Beginning in New York City, followed by over ten years in Europe before a return to Soho five years ago, Stefanie Batten Bland's career has taken a geographically circuitous path to her present stage as a Jerome Robbins Award honoree.
 Batten Bland is a choreographic artist and artistic director of Company SBB.
-New York Resident Magazine in 2012 wrote “When it comes to tackling demanding subject matter, there are few choreographers as intellectually ambitious as Stefanie Batten Bland.”
+New York Resident Magazine wrote “When it comes to tackling demanding subject matter, there are few choreographers as intellectually ambitious as Stefanie Batten Bland.”
 Through the dance arts, she creates performances rooted in community, highlighting the delicate threads that connect us to one another and to our planet.
 Based in interdisciplinary arts, Batten Bland constructs futuristic environments with installations ripe in poetic theatrical flavors that are emotionally driven.

 In 2008, while head choreographer of the Paris Opera Comique in France, Batten Bland founded Company SBB so that she might better investigate the human condition and relationships within our natural world.

 Batten Bland is a 2019 NYU Center For The Ballet Arts Fellow, 2019-21 ABT Women’s Initiative Choreographer, 2016 Bessie Schonberg Choreography Fellow at The Yard, 2015 Kevin Spacey Foundation Artists Choice Awardee, Camargo/Jerome Foundation Choreographer for Zenon Dance Company - France, 2015 Alvin Ailey Foundation New Directions Choreography Lab Fellow, 2014 Joffrey Ballet Choreographer of Color, 2010-12 Baryshnikov Arts Center/Jerome Robbins NEW Fellow and is now among names such as Twyla Tharp and Robert Wilson as a 2016 Jerome Robbins Awardee for outstanding artistic integrity.

 In addition to dances commissioned by TU Dance (Minneapolis, MN), Second Avenue Dance Company (New York City), Modlin Center for the Arts (Richmond, VA), Zenon Dance Company (Minneapolis, MN), Transitions Dance Company (London), Alvin Ailey II Company (New York City) and Frontier Danceland (Singapore), Batten Bland's work for her own troupe, Company SBB, has been seen in the UK, throughout the USA, Europe, Caribbean and Asia.